Market your writing with regular updates on social media. Here are free tools authors can use to schedule posts.

 You can learn more about using Tweetdeck from this video.

-Facebook has always wanted users to post through their platform Since you can schedule posts through the Publishing Tool and Creator Studio, and it is free to use, there is no reason not to.
+Facebook has always wanted users to post through their platform Since you can schedule posts through the Publishing Tool and Business Suite, and it is free to use, there is no reason not to.

 Please note: this is for Facebook Pages, not personal profiles.

-I schedule to my Facebook pages with the scheduler through my page or the Creator’s Studio.
+I schedule to my Facebook pages with the Business Suite scheduler.

-Log in to Facebook, go to your page, then click on the Publishing Tools in the top bar to schedule posts.
-When you are on the Publishing Tools page, you can access the Creator’s Studio in the left sidebar.
+Log in to Facebook, go to your page, then click on the Business Suite in the left sidebar to get started.

 Pinterest isn’t a social media site.
 It functions more as a visual search engine and can be very powerful in helping your content be seen which is why I’m including it here.